 Notes

-• The nutrition information is calculated using the roux method.
+• The nutrition information is calculated using the Roux method.

 • Make sure to stir constantly during the thickening process.